How to Tell Clients the Price is Going Up

 Conversations with clients about price increases are rarely easy and frequently unpleasant.
 It's OK to feel anxious about engaging with them on the topic.
 Prepare your emotional strategy and seek advice from colleagues.

-How to tell clients about a price increase
+How to announce a price increase

 - Conversation first, correspondence second.
 Give your clients pre-warning that a price change is coming.